Year of the Dog serial novel

 “Cooling off?
 Why does she need to cool off?”
 Her voice was its usual flat timbre, but Ashwin thought she sounded genuinely confused.

 Yuina, to her credit, honestly didn’t know why she got along so poorly with her mother.
-And although Aunt Nell tried her hardest, her desire to take care of people and make others feel at ease just wasn’t the type of personality able to understand Yuina’s rather robotic way of thinking.
+And although Auntie Nell tried her hardest, her desire to take care of people and make others feel at ease just wasn’t the type of personality able to understand Yuina’s rather robotic way of thinking.

 A short pause.
 “Um … For how long?”